lukaselflein/charge_optimization_folderstructure/Readme.md

 This repo contains scripts and a folderstructure to automate the calculation workflow to get these charges.

 ### Prerequisites
-Some tools and often-reused snippets are outsourced into a pip package, `smamp`.
+Some tools and often-reused snippets are outsourced into a pip package, [smamp](https://github.com/lukaselflein/smamp).
 Make sure you have the smamp module:
 1. Local installation
 ```bash